International/gem_deps/README.md

 # GemDeps

-Simple way to check the versions of gems on a specific environment
+Simple way to check the versions of gems on a specific environment.
+Inspired by http://stackoverflow.com/questions/15498611/how-can-i-view-all-the-gems-for-a-specific-gem-group

 ## Installation